stompchicken/stompchicken.github.com/src/blah/connect4/index.md

 Conclusion
 ==========

- * Harder than I thought
+ * Harder than I thought, mostly an implementation exercise
  * A game of orders of magnitude, speedups of any less that 5x not really worth the time
  * Pruning is king